garrandall/popular-music-data/tracks/more-than-physical-bananarama.md

   start_date: '1986-11-15'
 ---

 Hey boy
 Its a matter of fact
 I got what you want so don't go back
 So come and get it let's have some fun
 I wanna show you you're the only one

 He said 'You're too keen'
 I said 'I know what you mean'
 Deep down down inside
 Its a matter of fact

 Baby I'm waiting
 Anticipating
 This is more than physical
 I can't disguise it
 I'm so excited
-Ooh ooh ooh yeah
+Oh oh oh yeah

 Hey boy
 I've been watching you
 Come on and show me what you can do
 You've got what I want stop wasting time
 You're sending shivers up and down my spine

 He said 'Whatcha doing to me?'
 I said 'You wait and see'
 Deep down down inside
 Its a matter of fact

 Baby I'm waiting
 Anticipating
 This is more than physical
 I can't disguise it
 I'm so excited
-Ooh ooh ooh yeah
+Oh oh oh yeah

 Baby I'm waiting
 Anticipating
 This is more than physical
 I can't disguise it
 I'm so excited
-Ooh ooh ooh yeah
+Oh oh oh yeah

 This is more than physical

 Deep down
 Deep down
 Deep down
 Deep down

 He said 'Whatcha doing to me?'
 I said 'You wait and see'
 Deep down down inside
 Its a matter of fact

 Baby I'm waiting
 Anticipating
 This is more than physical
 I can't disguise it
 I'm so excited
-Ooh ooh ooh yeah
+Oh oh oh yeah